Put simply, you'd always want to protect data when possible, so yes, Cyber Essentials is worth it.

 Cyber Essentials, sometimes referred to as Cyber Essentials Basic is a 'DIY' package.
 This means you can complete Cyber Essentials on your own and you will receive the certification for Cyber Essentials basic.

-Cyber Essentials Plus has the same requirements of Cyber Essentials, except the system tests are carried out by an external certifying body, using tools and techniques which an in-house team may not have access to.
+Cyber Essentials Plus has the same requirements as Cyber Essentials, except the system tests are carried out by an external certifying body, using tools and techniques which an in-house team may not have access to.
 You need Cyber Essentials basic to be eligible for the Cyber Essentials Plus scheme.

 Put simply, Cyber Essentials shows your clients that you care about your cyber security whereas Cyber Essentials Plus shows your clients you are doing everything in your power to protect their data.